Updated March 2026 · Verified against NGen (Supercluster) guidelines

 44%

-Next Generation Manufacturing Canada (NGen) Supercluster provides up to Varies (project-based funding) Canada's Advanced Manufacturing Supercluster that co-funds collaborative, transformative manufacturing and technology projects led by industry consortia to scale up innovation.
+Next Generation Manufacturing Canada (NGen) Supercluster offers funding that varies by project.
+Canada's Advanced Manufacturing Supercluster that co-funds collaborative, transformative manufacturing and technology projects led by industry consortia to scale up innovation.
 The program covers up to 44% of eligible costs.
-Applications are accepted Varies by program stream — core Supercluster projects on hold; challenge programs have specific intake deadlines.
+Varies by program stream — core Supercluster projects on hold; challenge programs have specific intake deadlines.
 (As of March 2026, verified against NGen (Supercluster) program guidelines)

 Eligibility & Details